Updated: July 1, 2020

-Using Zoom? — IMPORTANT: Please see Managing Online Meetings On Zoom for minimum Zoom settings to protect anonymity, as well as other considerations for keeping your meeting safe from disruptive participants.
+UPDATE: Please see Reopening our Meetings for your groups to consider and Managing Online Meetings On Zoom for minimum settings to protect anonymity, as well as other considerations for keeping your meeting safe.

 Note: During this Coronavirus outbreak the news changes rapidly.
 See below for information on meetings and information on events and other activity.
 We will continually be updating this post as we get new relevant information.
 If you become aware of any closure or change, please notify us immediately by email at email@example.com.

 If you are new to A.A. or think you have a problem with alcohol please contact us now by phone 302-856-6452 or send us email.
 We are available 24/7 should you need to make contact with another sober member of Alcoholics Anonymous outside of a meeting.